-At the beginning of each term, instructional staff members shall state clearly the instructional objectives of each course they teach.
+At the beginning of each term, instructional staff members shall state clearly in a syllabus the instructional objectives of each course they teach.
 They shall seek to fulfill these objectives and give examinations consistent with them.
 Instructional staff members shall follow the course descriptions published in the university Undergraduate Studies Bulletin and Graduate Studies Bulletin.